 Alkimos Boat Harbour: A large new public boat harbour is proposed in Perth's northern suburbs at Alkimos as part of the major new land development associated with Eglinton Estates and LandCorp.
 The Alkimos land development is proposed to include a high intensity town centre with good access to the coast.
 The Draft Perth Coastal Planning Strategy has identified Alkimos as being a site under consideration for a public boating facility.
 Preliminary investigation by DPI has confirmed that the demand for facilities in this area will be significant and that the coast and boating conditions off this coast are suited to a marina development in the long term.
-DPI is working with the developers of this area to incorporate this public facility.
-This Study has factored in a marina development over the medium to long term delivering approximately 800 pens and an 8-lane ramp.
+DPI is working with the development over the medium to long term delivering approximately 800 pens and an 8-lane ramp.